2020 Maryland Sustainable Growth Awards

 Prior year's award recipients

 Established by the Maryland General Assembly in 2010, the Sustainable Growth Commission makes recommendations on growth and development issues and celebrates smart growth achievements with an annual awards program.
-The commission operates under a specific statutory charge.
+The commission operates under a specific

 Commission members, who represent local and state government, business and nonprofit organization sectors, consider ways to help implement laws and regulations concerning Maryland’s growth and development.
 By studying current land use policies and their impact on growth, the Commission: